 After WWII, it was discovered Soviet spies were accessing confidential government data from both the UK and Australia.
 In 1949, this prompted the Prime Minister to issue a ‘Directive for the Establishment and Maintenance of a Security Service’, which set in motion the creation of ASIO.

 For the last seven decades, ASIO has had a colourful history as Australia’s national security service.
 Much like its more glamorous foreign counterparts, such as Britain’s MI5, it's tasked with identifying, investigating and, in some circumstances, dealing with threats to national security.
 During the Cold War, this largely consisted of keeping an eye on the Soviets and their Australian fellow travellers.
-More recently it has been involved in everything from preventing terrorist attacks during the Sydney Olympics to monitoring activist groups threatening political violence.
+More recently it has been involved in everything from preventing terrorist attacks to monitoring activist groups threatening political violence.

 However, there is a rigorous selection process to work at ASIO.
 While your application information is strictly confidential, people not comfortable providing detailed personal information might wish to consider if ASIO is right for them.

 ASIO keeps Australians safe.
 While its missteps have received plenty of publicity, only those who’ve worked there know how many tragic events the actions of ASIO staff have prevented.

-ASIO will train you in everything you need to know over 12 months to undertake the role.
-Intelligence Officers have a breadth of career opportunities within ASIO with postings in both analytical and human intelligence collection roles.
-Intelligence Analysts focus specifically on analysis and are posted to a broad range of analytical roles throughout their careers.
+ASIO will train you in everything you need to know over the 12-month initial training program.
+Intelligence Officers have a wide array of career opportunities within ASIO, completing postings in both analytical and human intelligence collection roles.
+Intelligence Analysts focus specifically on analysis and are posted to a broad range of analytical roles throughout their career with the Organisation.

 Technology more your thing?
-The Future Technologists Graduate Program is looking for people who have studied STEM and ICT subjects such as Cyber Security, Computer Forensics, Mathematics, Data Science/Analytics, Network Engineering, Software Engineering/Development, Telecommunications, Electrical, Mechanical, Computer Engineering, Information Security and ICT Systems Integration and Management.
+The Technologists Graduate Program is looking for people who have studied STEM and ICT subjects such as Cyber Security, Computer Forensics, Mathematics, Data Science/Analytics, Network Engineering, Software Engineering/Development, Telecommunications, Electrical, Mechanical, Computer Engineering, Information Security and ICT Systems Integration and Management.

-You’ll earn $78,421 while doing the Future Technologists grad program, with a pay bump to $82,281 once you’ve completed it.
+You’ll earn $78,421 while doing the Technologists grad program, with a pay bump to $82,281 once you’ve completed it.

 A career at ASIO starts at different times for different people.
-Both graduates and mid-career professionals will have opportunities for professional development through graduate-entry and leading intelligence and management training programs, within our career management frameworks.
+Both graduates and mid-career professionals will have opportunities for professional development through graduate-entry and leading intelligence and management training programs within our career management frameworks.